jeffwalters7/pi/README.md

+#
+#
-# Program using Raspberry Pi 3 B for testing yard sprinkler heads from iPhone.
+# Raspberry Pi 3B controls for
+# yard sprinkler heads from phone.